webaverse/docs/docs/creating-an-aug.md

 The third field, `xr_type` specifies what type of contents are contained in this package.
 In this example we're using a traditional WebXR site.
 Information on additional package types can be found [in the XRPackage repository](https://github.com/webaverse/xrpackage#package-configuration).

 The last field defines the entry point for our package.
-Since this is package is a `webxr-site` we're going to define our index.html as the entry point.
+Since this package is a `webxr-site` we're going to define our index.html as the entry point.
 This HTML file will load ThreeJS which then creates our scene graph and attaches to the WebXR Device API.
 This WebXR site could be built with BabylonJS, vanilla javascript, or any other WebXR compatible platforms.

 ## Build The Package